 After the 2016 Pulse massacre, Strangio posted a series of tweets denouncing Islamophobic responses to the attack and calling out the connection between anti-LGBTQ violence in the United States and hate rhetoric from the Christian right.
 The response he got from who appeared to be far-right social media users became so intense that he had to shut down his Facebook.
 After that, Strangio became much more diligent about not sharing his location and information about his child online.

 While incidents like these can be traumatic for victims, it can be difficult to take legal action against stalkers and abusers, particularly when the harassment takes place online.
 One reason is that filling out reports and filing restraining orders can be prohibitively costly and time-consuming for some victims.
-Another is that both stalking and cyberstalking usually leave no obvious physical evidence behind, and because of that, Moore says they’re rarely taken seriously by the police, even when a victim has a recognisable face or some clout behind their name.
+Another is that both stalking and cyberstalking usually leave no obvious physical evidence behind, and because of that, Moore says they’re rarely taken seriously by the police, even when a victim has a recognizable face or some clout behind their name.

 “Without tangible, physical evidence that a crime has been committed—blood; bullet shells; shattered glass—it's difficult and time-consuming for law enforcement to rationalize dedicating attention and manpower to investigating victims' claims,” Moore explains.
 “They prefer fingerprints; even a dead body—anything that makes the crime more cut-and-dry.”